RealUnify: Do Unified Models Truly Benefit from Unification? A Comprehensive Benchmark: RealUnify

 \subsection{Benchmark Construction}

-In this section, we first describe the sources and collection process of our data.
-We then present the two evaluation settings of \benchname, followed by a summary of its key statistics.

 \textbf{Data Collection and Annotation.} We collect data from multiple sources.
 For the UEG tasks, all prompts are manually curated by $10$ human experts.
 After collection, we perform a cross-check in which three additional reviewers independently validate the prompts, and only those agreed upon by all reviewers are retained.
 For the GEU tasks, we develop an automated script to generate samples for Mental Reconstruction and Mental Tracking tasks, which are then annotated by human experts.
 A cross-checking procedure is similarly applied to ensure data correctness.
 For the Attentional Focusing task, we sample data from BLINK~\citep{fu2024blink} and HR-Bench~\citep{wang2025divide}.
 For the Cognitive Navigation task, mazes are generated automatically, with human experts providing the corresponding answers.
 Additionally, map images are sourced via the Google Search API, and the associated questions and answers are created by human experts.
+The detailed annotation and verification process can be found in the supplementary materials.

 \textbf{Evaluation Criteria.} To further investigate whether unified models can truly benefit from unification, we design two complementary evaluation protocols: direct evaluation and stepwise evaluation.
 Direct evaluation focuses on measuring the overall performance of unified models, examining whether unification leads to notable gains in an end-to-end manner.
 In contrast, stepwise evaluation explicitly decomposes each task into separate stages of understanding and generation, allowing a fine-grained analysis of model strengths and weaknesses and providing clearer evidence of whether unification contributes to improved capability in solving complex tasks.